Aaron-I/ENCODER8TO3DATAFLOW/README.md

-implementing Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables executed succesfully.
+Implementing Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables executed succesfully.